adnanalicic/invoice-processor/frontend/CODex_context.md

     - For `PDF_ATTACHMENT` and `EMAIL_BODY` documents, a **Preview** button is shown.
     - When clicked, the component loads `/api/documents/{id}/content` into an `<iframe>` on the right half of the page.
     - Uses a split layout where the left side is the documents table and the right side is the preview; on small screens it stacks vertically.
+  - The preview pane also shows LLM extraction results (classification and, when present, creditor and amount) for the selected document.

+- `src/app/components/chat/chat-page.component.ts`
+  - Simple chat UI for interacting with the configured LLM (e.g. local LM Studio server exposed as an OpenAI-compatible API).
+  - Maintains a list of messages (`user` and `assistant`) and sends the full history to `/api/chat` via `ApiService.sendChatMessage`.
+  - Displays responses in a chat-style layout with bubbles for user and assistant messages.

 ## Configuration Flow
 - Storage target: